kamaalmohd79/Data_Analyzer/README.md

 # Data Analyzer

 Analyze your Excel transaction data in seconds!</b><br>
-Upload, categorize, visualize through variation of charts, and export your financial data with ease.
+Upload, categorize, visualize through variation of charts, and export your financial data with ease.</b><br>

+A Laravel + Python hybrid app to upload Excel/CSV data, analyze it, categorize transactions, and generate visual reports with charts and PDFs.

 ---